istio/istio.io/content/en/docs/setup/install/multicluster/shared/index.md

 Apply the remote cluster configuration.

 {{< text bash >}}
-$ istioctl --context ${REMOTE_CLUSTER_CTX} manifest apply <istio-remote0-cluster.yaml>
+$ istioctl --context ${REMOTE_CLUSTER_CTX} manifest apply -f istio-remote0-cluster.yaml
 {{< /text >}}

 ## Enable cross-cluster load balancing

 * Configure the ingress gateway for secure cross-network traffic

+Skip this next step if both cluster are on the same network.

-Cross-network traffic is securely routed through the destination cluster's ingress gateway.
+Cross-network traffic is securely routed through each destination cluster's ingress gateway.
 When clusters in a mesh are on different networks you need to configure port 443 on the ingress gateway to pass incoming traffic through to the target service specified in a request's SNI header, for SNI values of the _local_ top-level domain (i.e., the [Kubernetes DNS domain](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/)).